HassanYosuf/Tic-Tac-Toe-using-Swing/README.md

 # Tic-Tac-Toe
-About Tic Tac Toe - Tic-tac-toe, noughts and crosses or Xs and Os is a two players Game, X and O, who take turns marking the spaces in a 3×3 grid.
+<h4>About Tic Tac Toe </h4>- Tic-tac-toe, noughts and crosses or Xs and Os is a two players Game, X and O, who take turns marking the spaces in a 3×3 grid.
 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.

 <h2>Swing (GUI) </h2>
 Swing is a GUI widget toolkit for Java.
 It is part of Oracle's Java Foundation Classes (JFC) – an API for providing a graphical user interface (GUI) for Java programs.